Hot for Teacher

 "Hot for Teacher" is a song by the American rock band Van Halen, taken from their sixth studio album, 1984.
 The song was written by band members Eddie Van Halen, Alex Van Halen, Michael Anthony and David Lee Roth, and produced by Ted Templeman.
 It was released as the fourth and final single from the album in October 1984, and was the final single released during the band's 1974–1985 era.

-The song features Alex Van Halen's double bass drum performance, and its music video, featuring the band as both adults and young students.
+The song features Alex Van Halen's double bass drum performance and its music video features the band as both adults and young students.
 Unusual for a single, it begins with a 30-second drum solo, followed by another 30 seconds of instrumental introduction.
 The ending of this song comes from a studio demo from the band's club days, entitled "Voodoo Queen".

 Musical style

 The song has been described as a mixture of glam metal, heavy metal, and hard rock.
 The song's drum solo introduction composed and performed by Alex Van Halen starts with a speedy double kick drum half-time shuffle reminiscent of drummer Billy Cobham's tune "Quadrant 4" from 1973's Spectrum album, then borrows from the manic boogie rock–style of drummer Simon Phillips on the Jeff Beck song "Space Boogie" (1980) with added tom drums.